osqp/osqp/docs/advanced/profiling.rst

 * :ref:`NVidia Nsight<adv_profile_nvidia_nsight>`
 * :ref:`Intel VTune<adv_profile_intel_vtune>`
-* :ref:`AMD Research OmniTrace<adv_profile_amdres_omnitrace>`
+* :ref:`AMD OmniTrace<adv_profile_amd_omnitrace>`

-While these profilers will analyze and report on any configuration of OSQP, when OSQP is built with the :code:`OSQP_PROFILER_ANNOTATIONS` CMake build option, OSQP will report to the profiler when sections of the code start/end, allowing more fine-grained timing of individual sections of the solver phase.
+While these profilers can be used with normal builds of OSQP, using the OSQP CMake build option :code:`OSQP_PROFILER_ANNOTATIONS` will enable section annotation, telling the profiler when sections of the code start/end to allow more fine-grained timing of individual sections of the various solver phases.

+At runtime, the OSQP profiler annotations are controlled using the :cpp:var:`OSQPSettings::profiler_level` settings variable.
+This setting can take three different values:

+* :code:`0` - Disable all annotation information
+* :code:`1` - Annotate only OSQP ADMM sections
+* :code:`2` - Annotate both OSQP ADMM sections and underlying linear algebra sections

 .. _adv_profile_nvidia_nsight: